Read Smith’s UPDATED plans as of November 23, 2020,

 Stay 6 feet (2 meters) from others at all times.

-Wear a well-fitted face mask or approved face covering at all times on the central campus, unless you are alone in your individual room or office.
+Wear a well-fitted face mask or approved face covering at all times, unless you are alone in your individual room or office.

 Handwashing or Sanitizing